maratsafin601/asan-project/documents/METHODS.md

    - Then response status code is `200` (`OK`),
    - And response body has expected data.

-The data is in the right format, and required fields and values are correct and not missing.
-Again, returned data can be a single resource, or a collection of resources (a list of objects).
+The returned data is in the right format, and required fields and values are correct and not missing.
+Again, `GET` response body can be a single resource, or a collection of resources (a list of objects).
 For example, `GET` request to `/customers` endpoint returns a list of customers, request to `/customers/{id}` returns the specified customer.

 Negative test cases: